IBM/ibmi-bob/docs/README.md

 * 🔧 **Flexibility.**  Most objects defined to Bob typically build using your default values.
 Have a program that requires a custom activation group or a data area that needs to be created with a certain value?
 No problem, overriding compile parameters is trivial, and writing custom recipes for special objects is very straightforward.
 If you can code it, you can build it.

 * 🌟 **Ease of use.**  Invoking a build of an entire codebase is done with just a single command.
-Or, if the Rational Developer for i integration pieces are installed, a single button click.
+Or, if integrated with an IDE, a single button click.

 Learn more about installing and using Bob in the [documentation]().